alanhkarp/SitePassword/README.md

 can start guessing super passwords.
 You want to make that job has hard as you can.

+You can protect yourself further by using different super passwords for different kinds of accounts.
+You could have one that you use for banking, another for subscriptions, and a third for sites you find sketchy.

 SitePassword doesn't prevent you from using a weak super password, but it does warn you.
 There is a strength indicator directly below the super password field.
 It uses a meter, words, and color to